Birding in Abundance

 From a birding perspective, Saint Lucia is very accessible being just 27 miles long and 14 miles wide and is probably one of the most important of the Lesser Antilles as it holds six single island endemics.
 This gives Saint Lucia the distinction of having the highest number of endemic birds in the Eastern Caribbean region.
 To download the Birding brochure, please click here

 Some beautiful sites

-Located in the heart of Saint Lucia, is the Millet Bird Sanctuary Trail; a haven of bird life.
-Over thirty species of birds can be found there, including five endemic species: the Saint Lucia Parrot, Saint Lucia Black Finch, Saint Lucia Oriole, Saint Lucia Pewee and Saint Lucia Warbler.
+Located in the heart of Saint Lucia, the Millet Bird Sanctuary Trail is a haven of bird life.
+Over thirty species of birds can be found here, including five endemic species: the Saint Lucia Parrot, Saint Lucia Black Finch, Saint Lucia Oriole, Saint Lucia Pewee and Saint Lucia Warbler.
 This trail provides a breath-taking view of the Roseau Dam, the largest in the Eastern Caribbean.

 The trail is situated 6 miles inland from Micoud on the main Castries to Vieux Fort road.
 This is one of the best birding sites in Saint Lucia.
 Visitors have a good chance of seeing the rare birds, especially the Saint Lucia Parrot.

 There are a number of pools and wet areas where a river has been diverted at the western end of Hewanorra International Airport.
 The area is approximately 6 acres and it attracts several bird species throughout the year.
 Many species of ducks, herons, sand pipers, plovers, egrets, gallinules, rails and other shorebirds and waterfowl find a temporary place of sojourn at the pond.